For the ACRM 2020 Virtual Annual Conference

 Q: What is the deadline for uploading and pre-recording my content?

-Q: When can I schedule and begin to pre-record my Paper, Poster, Instructional Course, Symposia, Special Symposia and/or Plenary session?
+Q: How soon can I pre-record my Paper, Poster, Instructional Course, Symposia, Special Symposia and/or Plenary session?

 Please see the CONTENT UPLOAD AND RECORDING section below for additional information.

-Q: If we record on our own, what file format can ACRM accommodate?
+Q: If we video record our presentation using our own screen-share program, what file format can ACRM accommodate?

 Q: Can we provide ACRM with an open access link to our presentation on Vimeo or YouTube instead?